 HCOM-3352 Rhetorical Analysis

 Introduction to rhetoric as a mode of analysis as it applies to discursive modes and genres.
 (Also listed as ENGL 3335.)
-Prerequisite: 6 hours of English above 1302.
+Prerequisite: at least one course in ENGL at the 2000-level or higher

 HCOM-3354 Quantitative Research Methods